Remembering Wee Cho Yaw – banker, community leader, mentor

 In 1995, Mr Wee established the Chinese Heritage Centre at the site of the former Nanyang University.
 This institution served as a repository for materials related to the Chinese community in Singapore, supporting research on overseas Chinese while building the local Chinese identity.

-In 2004, he proposed the establishment of the Chinese language and culture fund under SFCCA to advance the development of Chinese language and culture.
+In 2004, he proposed the establishment of a Chinese language and culture fund under SFCCA to advance the development of Chinese language and culture.

 Mr Wee also led SFCCA to initiate the first River Hongbao in 1987 to celebrate Chinese New Year.
 After 37 editions, it has become an iconic cultural event in Singapore.